 - Preheat oven to 350°F. Coat a 9-inch square baking pan with canola cooking spray.

-- Add canola oil, fat-free sour cream, corn syrup, sugar, sugar-substitute, and vanilla to large mixing bowl and beat well by hand or with mixer on low speed.
+- Add canola oil, fat-free sour cream, coffee, sugar, sugar-substitute, and vanilla to large mixing bowl and beat well by hand or with mixer on low speed.

 - Add in the egg, egg substitute, and cocoa, beating well after each addition and until lumps are gone.